 Where to Find Bounce Rate in GA4

-In the older Universal Analytics, bounce rate was shown in nearly all reports related to website traffic.
+In the older Universal Analytics, the bounce rate was shown in nearly all reports related to website traffic.
 Here’s an example you can see in the screenshot below:

 But in GA4 bounce rate is not found in Standard format, to get it on the dashboard you’ll need to customize the report